Gatossa/CypressPractice/README.md

 Practising Cypress is based on two courses:

--'Cypress End-to-End Testing - Getting Started' by Udemy- 6 hours of training => Finished
+-'Cypress End-to-End Testing - Getting Started' by Udemy- 6 hours of training => Finished, folder FundamentalsCourse

 -'The Complete Cypress v13 Course- Automation Testing Bootcamp' by Udemy- 36 hours of training